All Products

 2.1 Network configuration

-The PAI-Rec engine and the model scoring service are deployed on PAI-EAS and require a direct network connection.
-On the PAI-EAS instance page, click 'VPC' in the upper-right corner to configure the same VPC, vSwitch, and security group.
-For more information, see Access public or on-premises resources from EAS.
-If you use Hologres, you must also configure the same VPC information.
+The PAI-Rec engine and scoring service both run on PAI-EAS and need a direct network connection.
+On the PAI-EAS instance page, click 'VPC' to configure the same VPC, vSwitch, and security group.
+Access public or on-premises resources from EAS.
+If you use Hologres, also configure the same VPC.
 The following figure shows an example.

 image